-I decorated it and waited to serve it up on Sunday afternoon, it tasted foul, it looked lovely but because of the baking powder substitute it was awful.
+I decorated it and waited to serve it up on Sunday afternoon, it tasted foul, it looked lovely but because of the baking powder substitute, it was awful.
 I scraped off the fruit and cream and threw it in the bin.

 The veggie quiche was a disaster I decided to use coconut milk instead of my normal dairy milk just because I thought it might be worth trying something different.

 It was my dinner for Saturday night and looked like it had been in a fight.
 I didn’t even try it and lobbed in the bin.

-Who am I kidding, this is all because I’m addicted to the taste of sugar.
+Who am I kidding, this is all because I’m addicted to the taste of sugar?

 The food manufacturers have duped me into needing sugar without me even knowing it.

-I’m angry that because of them I’ve had to make a massive lifestyle change.
-This is not something I would have chosen for myself.
+I’m angry because I’ve had to make a massive lifestyle change.

-The recipe books I have and the research I’ve done indicate that many people who have candida albicans have reverted back to proper whole foods.
+The recipe books and the research I’ve done indicate that many people who have Candida have reverted back to proper whole foods.